Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/MS3README.md

 * Users can exchange their books with other member
 * Users can give away their book in exchange of discounts
 * Users can build a reading list paired with a time tracker with reminders
 * Users can have access to an history of their activities.
-A record is accessible if they bought a book, exchange a book or leave a review etc.
+A record is accessible if they buy a book, exchange a book or leave a review etc.
 * Users can contact the website owner to request general information thanks to a contact form
 * Users receives a confirmation email once the contact form is completed.
 * Users can follow a profile from experts to receive recommendations by email
 * Users can track their readings by amending the status of the book in their account (ie : status : saved, reading or finished )
 * Users can sell their books to be listed in the dimensions and experts page and edit their entry
 * Possibility to edit review via MyBookLog page profile / history review
+* Vote for the readflix of the month
+* Save a book in wishlist
+* Share a book with a friend via social media

 ## Technologie Used